 We consider all highly liquid investments with a maturity of three months or less at the date of purchase to be cash equivalents.
-The "Marketable securities" line item in the Consolidated Balance Sheets includes the interest receivable associated with all marketable securities.
-The "Other" adjustments line item in the Consolidated Statements of Cash Flows represents the accretion of the book value of certain debt securities.
-We place our cash and marketable debt securities with high-credit-quality financial institutions and in securities of the U.S. government and U.S. government agencies and U.S. corporations and, by policy, limit the amount of credit exposure in any one financial instrument.
+Marketable securities in the Consolidated Balance Sheets includes the interest receivable associated with all marketable securities.
+We place our cash and marketable debt securities with high-credit-quality financial institutions and in securities of the U.S. government, U.S. government agencies and U.S. corporations and, by policy, limit the amount of credit exposure in any one financial instrument.
 To date, we have not experienced credit losses on investments in these instruments.